 - Who can create, rename and edit course pages by default.
 You can choose between “Only teachers”, "Teachers and students” or “Anyone”.
 Note that this only changes the default, you can still choose something else when creating a new course page.
 Read more about Pages in Canvas .

 Course sections are used in courses where not all participants should have access to the same material, or get access during different times.
-A common example is students with disabilities who has the right to get longer time during exams.
+A common example is students with disabilities who has the right to extended exams.
 Read more about Sections in Canvas .

 If you need a section, contact IT-support via firstname.lastname@example.org .

-The order of the functions in the course navigation menu and whether or not they are visible to students is pre-set in all course rooms, but if you would like to change it, it can be changed here.
+If you want to, you can change the order of the functions in the course navigation menu and whether or not they are visible to students.
+All course and exam rooms come with a preset from KTH's templates, but you can easily change it here.